 Drones, also known as unmanned aerial vehicles, are aircraft that operate without a human pilot onboard.
 They exist to perform aerial tasks that are difficult, time-consuming, or risky for manned aircraft.
 Early drones were developed mainly for military observation, but advancements in electronics, sensors, and navigation systems have expanded their use into many civilian and commercial fields.

 Modern drones combine lightweight materials, compact motors, flight controllers, and communication systems.
-These components work together to allow stable flight, precise movement, and data collection from the air.
-The purpose of drone technology is to extend human capability by enabling remote aerial access, accurate monitoring, and efficient data gathering across varied environments.
+These components work together to enable stable flight, precise navigation, and aerial data collection.

 Importance: Why Drone Technology Matters Today